 The price you pay for small business insurance can vary by thousands of dollars, depending on how active your insurance broker is and which insurer(s) they recommend.
 Here are some things to consider when buying small business insurance.
-They might save you a considerable amount of money.
+These tips might save you a considerable amount of money.

 The best way to save money on small business insurance is to shop around.
 When you bought your business insurance policy, it may have been the best-priced business insurance policy at the time.
 Since then your insurer may have increased their prices while others may have reduced theirs.
-You may well be paying above market rates and your insurance broker may not be too concerned because they are paid up to 30% of your premiums.
-The best way to find out if you are paying the right price is to get quotes from several insurance companies.
+You may well find yourself paying above market rates and your insurance broker may not be too concerned because they are paid up to 30% of your premiums.
+The best way to find out if you are paying the right price for your business insurance policy is to get quotes from several insurance companies.

-If your small business insurance is due soon, you will have received a renewal notice from your insurance broker or insurance adviser.
-Jump onto www.insureonline.co.nz to get a small business insurance quote.
-Then you can compare prices against those provided by your current insurance broker and switch, if you can save money.
+If your small business insurance is due to expire soon, you will have received a renewal notice from your insurance broker or insurance adviser.
+Jump onto www.insureonline.co.nz to get a small business insurance comparison quote.
+We are a business insurance broker.
+Then you can compare our prices against those provided by your current insurance broker, and switch if you can save money.

 Buy Your Material Damage, Business Interruption and Liability Policies From the Same Place

-Buying a business insurance packaged product for your small business can often be more economical than buying separate insurance products from different insurers.
+Buying a business insurance packaged policy for your small business can often be more economical than buying separate insurance products from different insurers.
+Most brokers will charge a management fee per insurance policy.
+If you buy separate policies, you are likley to be charged several managment fees.
+If you bundle your small business insurance into one package, y0u will often be charged only one broker management fee.
 Besides, it makes it easier to manage your small business insurance when it comes to insurance renewal time and when you have a claim.
-It also simplifies record keeping.
+It also simplifies your record keeping time and effort.

 Find out what steps you can take to make your business more resilient to insurance claims.
 Do you have a burglar alarm installed on your premises?
 Is it monitored by a professional security firm?
 Are your business premises old and therefore exposed to higher earthquake premiums?
 Are you in a flood prone area?
 Is your business situated on soft ground?